 As for how to get into those mindsets, there are a number of effective strategies.
 For example, box breathing, short meditations, or writing out your Agenda-in-Mind for the upcoming meeting.
-At the end of the day, it’s about finding what works for you.
+At the end of the day, boosting your communication skills is about finding what works for you.

 That said, we at Mindmaven do have a few recommendations that have been successful for our clients.
 We’ve compiled them into an easy-to-reference Meeting Mindset Checklist.
-If you feel that’d be valuable for you, you can download it for free below:
+If you feel that’d be valuable for you and your communication skills, you can download it for free below:

 Reaping the Rewards of Congruent Communication

 Alright, before we wrap this up, we want to tie it all together.
-Is Congruent Communication really all that important to eliminate miscommunications?
+Is Congruent Communication really all that important to eliminate miscommunications and boost your communication skills?
 We say yes.
 Why?
 Let us explain.

 At the end of the day, the majority of the breakthrough opportunities we need to take our businesses to the next level come from our relationships.
 But the likelihood of generating those opportunities is driven by one thing: The quality of our relationships.

 So, what determines that quality?
 One factor, above all else: Trust.
 And what’s the most effective way to build trust?
-You guessed it: Congruent communication.
+You guessed it: displaying your communication skills through Congruent communication.
 Finally, how can you ensure you’re communicating congruently?
 With intention and mindset.

-All of that to say: We hope you can see that congruent communication isn’t just a “nice to have” when it comes to your business and your relationships; it’s a “must-have.”
+All of that to say: We hope you can see that communication skills, and more specifically the ability to communicate congruently, isn’t just a “nice to have” when it comes to your business and your relationships; it’s a “must-have.”
 There’s no way around it.

 Our Challenge to You